pywbem/pywbemtools/docs/pywbemlistener/commands.rst

     $ pywbemlistener stop lis1
     Shut down listener lis1 running at http://localhost:25989

+On Windows, the listener process is stopped immediately without giving the process control to clean up.
+On other platforms, the listener process is stopped gracefully, giving the process control to clean up.

 See :ref:`pywbemlistener stop --help` for the exact help output of the command.